DipthiKrishna/LeetCode/README.md

 # LeetCode
-Includes the leetcode queries and codes i have submitted
+Includes the leetcode queries and codes i have submitted recently